-Sarah Palin’s comments last week about her sons arrest for domestic violence and weapons charges gave me a reason to think.
+Sarah Palin’s comments last week about her son's arrest for domestic violence and weapons charges gave me a reason to think.
 It may seem obvious for a criminal defense lawyer to come up with a defense for someone who has been arrested but let me offer this opinion about domestic violence.

-The way in which police respond and deal with domestic disturbance in most of the country is awful.
+The way in which police respond and deal with a domestic disturbance in most of the country is awful.
 While many cases do require fast action by law enforcement and arrest there are countless cases where so many non-arrest solutions were possible.

 I don’t have all the facts of the Track Palin case and really no one except the people involved will ever know the situation.
 In the Palin case, it appears that a combination of alcohol and mental disturbance culminated in a dangerous situation.
-Mr. Palin’s wife allegedly suffered injuries and the police decided the proper action was arrest.
+Mr. Palin’s wife allegedly suffered injuries and the police decided the proper action was an arrest.

 In looking at new reports about statements made by Palin’s wife it seems that the potential use of an AR-15 rifle was a real threat.
 Track Palin allegedly cocked his weapon and placed it to his head threatening to take his own life.

 Anyone who has received training in domestic violence knows the red flags that come up in the most serious cases.
 The combination of alcohol, mental disorder, and a weapon is almost too obvious a concern to ignore.

 Sarah Palin’s comments and defense of her son, however, raise a broader question about how police respond to domestic violence calls.
 The State seems only willing to employ blunt instruments.
 A Domestic disturbance call means 6 officers arriving at home; ready to arrest the most likely perpetrator.